 I absolutely love Adobe Lightroom.
 It’s very intuitive, affordable and its results are amazing.
 Did I mention that it is amazing?
-By the way, if you don’t have Lightroom yet, you may want to consider getting it here for only about 10 USD a month:
+By the way, if you don’t have Lightroom yet, you may want to consider getting it (it’s about 10 USD a month).

 3. RAW files are huge

 Size of RAW files differs depending on many factors but while a medium-size JPEG spat out by my trusty Canon 80D is about 2 – 6 MB, RAW files are usually around 30 MB.

 My favourite settings are ‘RAW + medium JPEG’ which means that both formats will be saved.
 So I’m able to send some photos directly and without editing to my family and friends.
 Canon 80D‘s medium JPEGs are also perfectly suitable for family albums, calendars etc. And at the same time – because I also have the RAW format, I have the chance to come back and edit any photo I like.

 This comes at a price, though – you’ll need more capacity.

 Yeah, once you upgrade to RAWs, the times of 4 GB SD Cards are definitely over.
 You’ll need at least 32 GB.
 I really like SanDisk cards.
 Simply because I never had a card from them that would fail.
 No ad, just my honest opinion.

 Tweaking 30 MB (or bigger!) monster files with an outdated computer is like tickling a tiger while your legs are bound.
 You have no chance, the beast will get you.
 Not many people talk about this but getting some serious computing power to handle Lightroom and work with those big files is probably the highest cost of upgrading to RAW.